OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 Even the most secure encryption algorithm becomes vulnerable to brute-force attacks when that algorithm uses an insufficient key size.

 Ensure that the key length fulfills [accepted industry standards](https://www.enisa.europa.eu/publications/algorithms-key-size-and-parameters-report-2014 "ENISA Algorithms, key size and parameters report 2014").

+### Key Reuse

+Never reuse the key(pair) for another purpose: this might allow leaking information about the key: have a separate key pair for signing and a separate key(pair) for encryption.

 ### Weak Key Generation Functions